More rain, more dead: Harvey floods keeps Houston paralyzed

 At the Addicks and Barker reservoirs, the Army Corps started releasing water Monday because water levels were climbing at a rate of more than 6 inches (15 centimeters) per hour, Corps spokesman Jay Townsend said.

 The move was supposed to help shield the business district from floodwaters, but it also risked flooding thousands more homes in nearby subdivisions.
-Built after devastating floods in 1929 and 1935, the reservoirs were designed to hold water until it can be released downstream at a controlled rate.
+Built after devastating floods in 1929 and 1935, the reservoirs were designed to hold water until it can be released downstream at a controlled rate, and this is what is happening now.

 In the Cypress Forest Estates neighborhood in northern Harris County, people called for help from inside homes as water from a nearby creek rose to their eaves.
 A steady procession of rescue boats floated into the area.